openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 - An open-ziti network should be created already.
 If not, please follow this quickstart [Host OpenZiti Anywhere](/docs/learn/quickstarts/network/hosted/) guide to setup open-ziti network first.
 - Created two *tunnellers* already.
 The tunnelers should be running on **Ubuntu 22.04**.
 Please note, we support wide range of OSes for tunneler deployment.
 However, this demo uses Ubuntu 22.04 as example.
 - Created one *windows client* already.
 Suggested windows version Windows 10 or Windows 11.
 Windows servers should work fine as well.
 - Created one *ubuntu server* already.
-This can be any server capable of accepting ssh connection.
+Or any linux server capable of accepting ssh and http connection.
+- We also need at least one Transit Router and one Public Edge Router.
+The quickstart already setup a Edge Router with both transit and edge functionality.
+So if you used the quickstart guide, this should work already.

-# 2.0 Setup Tunnellers
+## 2.0 Setup Tunnellers
 ## 2.1 Create Tunnellers on the Controller
 Login to your controller and create two identities named **local-tunnel** and **remote-tunnel**
 ```